Concentric Strategy's people-centered and process-oriented approach has roots in several key frameworks:

 Melinda Steffy (she/her), Founder & Principal

-She previously served as Executive Director of music education nonprofit LiveConnections, which she guided for 8 years from start-up phase through its merger with music venue World Cafe Live.
+She previously served as Executive Director of music nonprofit LiveConnections, which she guided for 8+ years from start-up phase through its merger with music venue World Cafe Live.
 Melinda is an experienced public speaker and facilitator, and a LEADERSHIP Philadelphia fellow.
+From 2021-2022, she co-hosted the podcast "So, where do we go from here?", speaking with Philadelphia's creative community about resetting as we emerge from the pandemic.